On the use of cross-fitting in causal machine learning with correlated units: Applications

+(see \cite{shumway2006time}, Appendix A.2). \item $\{X_t\}_{t=1}^T$ is an \emph{$m$--dependent} sequence with $m$ a fixed constant, independent of the length of the series, $T$. \end{enumerate} Then, a cross-fit causal machine learning estimator constructed using the as-IID sample-splitting of Definition \ref{def:as-iid} satisfies, for any given sample split,

-\end{corollary} \begin{proof} Unbiasedness again holds exactly as before, so $\P (\P_{S_2} - \P)(f_{\eta_0} - f_{\hat \eta_{S_1}}) = 0$ since $S_2$ is sampled independently of the data.
-To get a bound on the variance, we first note that by the fixed $m$-dependence of the sequence, each $X_t$ is correlated with at most $2m$ other observations.
-So, the total number of correlated pairs among the $T$ units is at most $(2m+1)T = O(T)$, whereas the total number of possible pairs is $T^2$.
-Hence, Lemma \ref{lemma:variance} must be satisfied.
-Since $r_T = \sqrt{T}$, the empirical process bias is $o_{\P}(1/\sqrt{T})$ and therefore asymptotically negligible by Assumption 1.
+meaning that the empirical process bias term is asymptotically negligible under an \emph{$m$--dependent} time series correlation structure. \end{corollary} \begin{proof} Let $T_2$ denote the number of units in $S_2$.
+To get a bound on the variance to employ Theorem \ref{thm:as-ind-ss}, we first note that by the fixed $m$-dependence of the sequence, each $X_t$ is correlated with at most $2m$ other observations.
+So, the total number of correlated pairs among the $T$ units is at most $(2m+1)T = O(T)$.
+Consequently, applying Lemma~\ref{lemma:bienayme},

+This satisfies the variance bound of Theorem \ref{thm:as-ind-ss}; consequently, the empirical process bias is $o_{\P}(1/\sqrt{T})$ and is therefore asymptotically negligible compared to the CLT rate.

 \end{proof}

 \textbf{Simulation}.
 For each time point $t,$ we simulate from the following $m$-dependent DGP, a modified version of Simulation 1 of~\cite{vanderlaan2018}, with time lag $m = 4$: